Upon completion of this course, you will be able to:

 This section provides a brief overview of alarms and events and explains how they are handled.
 An introduction to the Alarm Border animation, and Alarms aggregation, severity, and shelving is also provided.

-This section explains how to visualize live alarms and recent alarms and events by using the Alarm client control available in the Symbol Editor.
+This section explains how to visualise live alarms and recent alarms and events by using the Alarm client control available in the Symbol Editor.

-Section 3 – Logged Alarms and Events Visualization
+Section 3 – Logged Alarms and Events Visualisation

-This section explains how to visualize logged alarms and events in the alarm database and explains how they are historized.
+This section explains how to visualise logged alarms and events in the alarm database and explains how they are historised.

-This section provides a brief overview of the concept of historization covered in the AVEVA Application Server course.
+This section provides a brief overview of the concept of historisation covered in the AVEVA Application Server course.

 Section 2 – Real-Time Trending